Neo00724/COPY_WALLET_HYPERLIQUID/README.md

 - Very fresh and experimental, use with Dry-run only (paper trading)
 - Monitor positions regularly (e.g. look in `https://apexliquid.bot/`)
 - The copied trader's strategy may not be suitable for your risk tolerance and leverage level
+- **Short positions carry additional risks**: Unlimited loss potential, margin calls, and forced liquidations
+- Ensure your exchange supports short selling and you understand the risks
 - Past performance doesn't guarantee future results

 ## License